Sexilina/Advertising-docs/Advertising/bingads-13/bulk-service/feed-item.md

 The `id` attribute is a unique read-only Microsoft Advertising identifier for the feed.

 ### <a name="customattributes-ispartofkey"></a>isPartOfKey
 The `isPartOfKey` determines whether or not the values for a custom attribute must be unique across all feed item records that roll up to the feed.
-If the `isPartOfKey` is set to "True" the values must be unique, and otherwise you can upload duplicate values for the same custom attribute.
+If the `isPartOfKey` is set to "true" the values must be unique, and otherwise you can upload duplicate values for the same custom attribute.

+For ad customizer feeds and feed items, a String named "Custom Id" is always treated as a unique key i.e., the `isPartOfKey` is always "true".
+The "Custom Id" attribute is currently the only way to set a unique key for ad customizer feeds via the Microsoft Advertising web application.
+With the Bulk API you have more flexibility to use any attribute name as a unique key.

+For page feeds and feed items the "Page Url" is always treated as a unique key i.e., the `isPartOfKey` is always "true".

 ### <a name="customattributes-name"></a>name
 The `name` attribute is used to map a distinct custom attribute across both the [Feed](feed.md#customattributes-name) and feed item.
 Effectively this is how you ensure that a specific feed item rolls up to the same "column" in the feed.
 In the example above the "DateTimeName", "Int64Name", "PriceName", and "StringName" names are used in both the feed and feed item.